rohanneilkapoor/Budget/README.md

 # Budget
-iOS App that updates the progress of an inputed budget using recent expenditures
+iOS app that updates the progress of an inputed budget using recent expenditures